Cold Weather Grilling & Smoking

 The Cold Weather Jacket is silicone coated jacket is designed to insulate your 22.5" Weber Smokey Mountain while cooking and it can easily be adapted for a Weber Kettle.
 Silicone coated, it is great for use in cool, rainy, and windy conditions or as as a weather cover while not using your cooker.
 It has a flap that opens for reading the temperature indicator, grasping the handle, and adjusting the exhaust vent, and another flap through which you can attach a thermostat controller.

-My friend John Dawson of PatioDaddioBBQ.com says "A quick, easy, cheap, and effective shelter for small vertical cooker is a simple wardrobe-style packing box like you use for moving."
+My friend John Dawson of PatioDaddioBBQ.com says, "A quick, easy, cheap, and effective shelter for small vertical cooker is a simple wardrobe-style packing box like you use for moving."
 That's great as long as the wind doesn't pick up.
+He also offers this advice: "Treat your cooker like you treat yourself when it's cold.
+Keep it dry, keep it out of the wind, insulate, and take in more calories (fuel and oxygen)."

 Another good solution is to wrap the cooking chamber in a welding blanket.
 They're good wind, rain, and snow protection and can handle the heat without bursting into flame.
 They can probably handle the heat of the firebox, but I wouldn't press your luck.
 Reflectix Double Foil Insulation works well for cooking chamber insulation.
 It has a bubble-wrap type interior clad in a foil sheathing.
 It is heat resistant, but it can melt if things get too hot, so use it only around the cooking chamber.
 Don't put it in direct contact with the firebox portion of your cooker.
 Foil insulation mat works well, too.